 The weight limit for this ride is 198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

-You'll be spending the duration of the holiday staying in a cosy Norwegian lodge.
-These purpose-built, modern lodges are made up of a shared living room with wood-burning stove, a kitchen and terrace complete with sea view.
-Just off the beach, they make the perfect place for your northern lights base camp.
-The lodges are equipped with complimentary WiFi, hairdyers and towels.
-After a days riding you'll be able to come back to enjoy the northern lights (visible between Sept-April) from the comfort of the sofa and warmth of the fireplace.
-The lodges are north facing with a spectacular view towards the northern lights and the ocean.
+Guests spend the duration of the holiday staying at the farm guesthouse.
+Situated just off the beach, they make the perfect northern lights base camp.
+The guesthouse has complimentary WiFi, hairdryers and towels.
+After a days riding, come back to enjoy the northern lights (visible between Sept-April) from the comfort of the sofa and warmth of the fireplace.

-A short walk from the lodges is the on-site, rustic restaurant Låven at Hov Gård.
-The restaurant is where your breakfast and other meals during your stay will be served.
-Lunch is either a picnic taken in the saddle bags each day or at a local cafe during the ride.
+A short walk from the guesthouse is the on-site, rustic restaurant Lavan.
+The restaurant is where the group's breakfast and other meals will be served.
+Lunch is either a picnic taken in the saddle bags each day, or at a local cafe during the ride.
 The Restaurant Låven offers traditional local food as well as a modern cuisine.
 There is a changing menu which also features fish, meat and a vegetarian option.
-The restaurant can also cater for vegan or gluten-free guests but require advance notice so please let your travel advisor know if you require this.
+The restaurant can also cater for vegan or gluten-free guests but require advance notice, so please let your travel advisor know.
 Delicious home baked cakes are available at the restaurant every day.

 The Lofoten Islands are quite an anomaly when it comes to climate, as they experience relatively warm temperatures for their high Arctic latitude thanks to the warm Gulf stream.
 This warmth makes them an ideal place for exploring in summer as you can make the most of the midnight sun.
 Between mid-May and mid-July, the sun provides its warming light while you can experience the Northern Lights from September to mid-April.